sunpy/sunpy.org/project/affiliated.rst

 radiospectra
 ------------
-This package aims to provide support for some type of radiospectra on solar physics.
+This package provides support for some types of solar radio spectragrams (e.g. CALISTO, SWAVES).

 .. list-table::
    :widths: 15, 20, 60